paulsonkoly/books/README.md

 # Books

 An example single page application using React with ruby Sinatra back end.
 Javascript is served from a bundle under app/public, and it's created by rollup.
-It contains adding books to the back-end database via JSON posts, form validation, displaying new data on the same page, and a user friendly interface themed with bootstrap.
+It contains adding books to the back-end database via graphql backend, form validation, displaying new data on the same page, and a user friendly interface themed with bootstrap.
+It also features a graphiql front end for the get requests of /graphql.

 ## Installation